50 Ways Google Can Help You Become A Better Teacher

 4. Use Google Search to identify exemplars of project-based learning, blended learning, or mobile learning.

-6. Find curated collections of resources currently tucked away in the dark recesses of some obscure web page using expert keyword search tactics—gold mine!
+6. Find curated collections of resources currently tucked away in the dark recesses of some obscure web page using expert keyword search tactics.

 8. Have students analyze emerging cultural trends using Google Trends.

-9. Use Google Search to see how what other schools are doing in regards to BYOD policies, technology in the classroom, or unpacked and prioritized Common Core academic standards.
+9. Use Google Search to see how what other schools are doing in regards to school BYOD policies, technology in the classroom, or unpacked Common Core academic standards.

-10. Have students use a combination of YouTube and Google Drive to save digital portfolios.
+10. Have students use a combination of YouTube and Google Drive to create ongoing digital portfolios, that include their own reflections of the learning process.

 13. Have students trace a fictional character’s journey through Google Earth.